Snarkki/RandomEnemies/README.md

 # Random Enemies & Loot

+Update on 31.12.2021: Save game crash issues fixed.
+Random loot had issues spawning nulls which ended up crashing game.
+Ended up moving to use parts of random equipment by Hambeard.

 Update on 16.12.2021: Hopefully fixed all the issues with saves corrupting.
 Loot logic changed, took performance hit but no idea how to implement it on load area without issues with saves.

 PLEASE NOTE THIS IS VERY EARLY VERSION - it is highly likely that it will cause issue of replacing some important NPC!
 Toybox can most likely fix that.